back to latest articles

 Many devices remain technologically immature or inaccessible for mass-market usage.
 However, the underlying infrastructure around spatial computing, augmented reality and alternative transaction environments continues evolving steadily beneath the surface.
 This transformation will not disappear; it will simply arrive a bit later.

-1. A Shift from Interface Design to Behavioral Infrastructure
+1. How Will Banking UX Shift From Interface Design to Behavioral Infrastructure?

 By 2035, financial institutions will no longer design functional app screens.
 They will design behavioral systems in which apps will only play a small part.